rsdoiel/antenna/archives/2024/north_america_2024.43.md

 President Joe Biden on Tuesday welcomed Slovenian Prime Minister Robert Golob to the White House, where Biden spoke of the importance of European unity and recognized the small Central European nation’s outsized role in the largest prisoner exchange between the U.S. and Russia in decades.

-Biden underscored Ljubljana’s critical role in the August swap that saw the release of 24 people, including three high-profile Americans in Russian custody: Wall Street Journal reporter Evan Gerskovich, Radio Free Europe reporter Alsu Kurmasheva and Paul Whelan.
+Biden underscored Ljubljana’s critical role in the August swap that saw the release of 24 people, including three high-profile Americans in Russian custody: Wall Street Journal reporter Evan Gerskovich, Radio Free Europe reporter Alsu Kurmasheva and former U.S. Marine Paul Whelan.
 Slovenia held two Russian spies in prison – and their release was a critical part of the deal.

 “You made it possible,” Biden said to Golob in the Oval Office.
 “Thank you.
 We made it clear to anyone who questions whether our allies matter.
 Well, just look at what you did.
 They matter a great deal.”